-EMIR REFIT proposals are mainly based on the global guidance developed by the so called „Harmonisation Group“ that is constituted by the Committee on Payments and Market Infrastructures (CPMI) and the International Organization of Securities Commissions (IOSCO).
-Mandated with the standardisation of derivatives reporting requirements the CPMI/IOSCO group expects the fostered alignment to be a major factor in supporting the reconciliation rates of bilateral reporting.
-Steven Maijoor, former ESMA board Chair, said that, as a result, the final report is to be seen as an important milestone towards ensuring full alignment of EU derivatives reporting with globally agreed recommendations and in establishing the highest standards for data quality worldwide,.
+EMIR REFIT proposals are mainly based on the global guidance developed by the so called „Harmonisation Group“ that is constituted by Committee on Payments and Market Infrastructures (CPMI) and the International Organization of Securities Commissions (IOSCO).
+Mandated with the standardisation of derivatives reporting requirements, the CPMI/IOSCO group expects the fostered alignment to be a major factor in supporting the reconciliation rates of bilateral reporting.
+This takes the form of “Common Data Elements” (CDE) for derivative transactions, in order to provide consistent data across regulators.
+As a result, the final report is to be seen as an important milestone towards ensuring full alignment of EU derivatives reporting with globally agreed recommendations, and in establishing among the highest standards for data quality worldwide.

-The updated UTI waterfall model considers bilateral agreements as fallbacks.
-Therefore, existing agreements need to be amended or rearranged.
-In addition, the timely exchange of UTIs need to be ensured by both counterparties.
-It is expected that ESMA will provide guidelines and specify applicable time windows.2.
-Reconciliation
+1. UTI Generation: The updated UTI waterfall model considers bilateral agreements as fallbacks.
+Therefore, existing agreements needs to be amended or rearranged.
+The timely exchange of UTIs needs to be ensured by both counterparties.
+It is expected that ESMA will provide guidelines and specify applicable time windows.

 2. Reconciliation: According to the reconciliation requirements participant need to implement and agree on processes and procedures to resolve reconciliation breaks in a timely manner.
 An additional reconciliation log that includes all relevant activities to resolve these breaks requires aligned processes with each of the participant’s counterparties.

 3. Reporting on behalf of NFC: New agreements with NFCs concerning the mandatory reporting are necessary.
 In case an NFC+ is reconsidered as an NFC- or vice versa, the contractual agreements and processual steps need to be clarified and implemented to allow the FC to comply with the regulatory requirements.